emotional-cities/byteroad-workshop/README.md

 When we talk about standards, it's helpful to distinguish between two different categories:

-* **Data**: the formats by which data is stored in a computer: they can indicate a file with a particular format or a database.
+* **Data formats**: the formats by which data is stored in a computer: they can indicate a file with a particular format or a database.
-* **Services**: the standards by which data is shared and made accessible (which is not the same as giving access to raw data).
+* **Service standards**: the standards by which data is shared and made accessible (which is not the same as giving access to raw data).

 For *geospatial data*, the most popular formats are: